 It turns out that the actual data signed does not exactly match the transaction that is recorded in the blockchain.
 There are three reasons for this.
 The first is that it is not, in general[1], possible for a signature to contain itself.
 The second has to do with these “SIGHASH” flags.
 The details of how those work can be found in the documentation for OP_CHECKSIG, but it’s not important to understand them for the relevant transaction.
 The third is that since the signature is spending a previous transaction’s output, it needs to include information about it.
 That’s what the parameters i (identifies the input number for this transaction) and script (the “scriptPubKey” from the transaction output being spent) are for.

-Feeding the to the signature_form function:
+Feeding everything into the signature_form function:

 1# pybitcointools https://github.com/vbuterin/pybitcointools